-Officials are accused of ignoring months of health warnings about foul-smelling and discolored water, even as residents complained it was making them sick and tests showed elevated lead levels.
+Officials are accused of ignoring months of foul-smelling and discolored water, even as residents complained it was making them sick and tests showed elevated lead levels.

-Lead exposure is harmful to everyone.
-But it can have devastating impacts on young children by irreversibly harming brain development.
+Lead exposure can have devastating impacts on young children by irreversibly harming brain development.
 It has been shown to lower intelligence, stunt growth and lead to aggressive and anti-social behavior.

 The cash-strapped city was reportedly hoping to save $5 million over two years by drawing water from the Flint River beginning in April 2014 rather than continuing to buy it from nearby Detroit.

 The US Justice Department launched an investigation into the crisis last month and Michigan's Attorney General Bill Schuette has also launched an independent investigation.

 He told reporters Tuesday that the former prosecutors and FBI agents leading the investigation will determine if any laws were broken.